Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Additional Experiments

 \textbf{\ourmethodshort is compatible with attention from \emph{external} models.} All prior experiments applied \ourmethodshort using \emph{internal} cross-attention maps, \ie extracted from the same MLLM used for downstream inference.
 Here we probe another axis of generalization: can model~A (e.g., LLaVA) benefit from an image warp constructed from the attention maps of model~B?
 Demonstrating such flexibility would establish \ourmethodshort as a model-agnostic, general-purpose mechanism independent of the substrate attention provider.

 To investigate this, we source attention maps from two different classes of external models: (i) the text-to-image generative backbone Stable Diffusion~2.1~\citep{rombach2022high}, and (ii) a strong multimodal LLM, Qwen-VL~\citep{yang2024qwen2}.
-We source the attention map from Stable Diffusion, as it has demonstrated strong performance across various tasks \citep{lian2023llm,dalal2023single,li2025lavida} and exhibits robust alignment between images and text \citep{tang2022daam, chakraborty2023factify3m, dalal2025dehate, wang2024diffusion}.
+We source the attention map from Stable Diffusion, as it has demonstrated strong performance across various tasks \citep{lian2023llm,dalal2023single,li2025lavida,chakraborty2023factify3m} and exhibits robust alignment between images and text \citep{tang2022daam, dalal2025dehate, wang2024diffusion}.
 The warped images are then processed by LLaVA for downstream tasks.
 Results in Table~\ref{tab:external} show that \ourmethodshort consistently improves performance across both \textsc{TextVQA} and \textsc{GQA}, even when relying on external substrate attention.
 Notably, MLLMs serve as better sources than generative vision models: attention from Qwen-VL yields the strongest gains (+10\% on \textsc{TextVQA}, +3.4\% on \textsc{GQA}), while Stable Diffusion also provides improvements though of smaller magnitude (+6.7\%, +2.2\%).
 Interestingly, even external MLLM attention outperforms the base LLaVA, underscoring the benefit of stronger substrate models.
 Complementary experiments transferring attention in the opposite direction \ie from a weaker LLaVA-7B to strengthen a larger LLaVA-34B—are reported in Appendix~\ref{app:small_to_large}.

 These findings demonstrate that \ourmethodshort is not restricted to internal attention but generalizes robustly across external sources as well, with stronger multimodal LLMs providing the most effective substrate attention maps.